pammacdotnet/IJIMAI/README.md

 )

 = Introduction
-#first-paragraph(
-  conf: conf,
-  first-word: "Typst",
-)[is a new markup-based typesetting system for the sciences.
+#first-paragraph[Typst][is a new markup-based typesetting system for the sciences.
 It is designed to be an alternative both to advanced tools like LaTeX and simpler tools like Word and Google Docs.]

 = CRediT authorship contribution statement
 = Data statement